Representation-theoretic properties of balanced big Cohen-Macaulay modules: Representation properties of modules over artin algebras

 The next result indicates that, for a given $\omega$-Gorenstein projective module $M$, the boundedness of its $\CM$-support forces $M$ to be fully decomposable.

-\begin{theorem} Let $M$ be a $\omega$-Gorenstein projective $\Lambda$-module.
-If $\CM$-$\Supp_{\Lambda}(M)$ is of bounded length, then $M$ is fully decomposable. \end{theorem} \begin{proof} According to Lemma \ref{lem3}, $M$ has an indecomposable $\CM$ direct summand $X$.
-Assume that $\Sigma$ is the set of all pure submodules of $M$ which are direct sums of indecomposable $\CM$ direct summands of $M$.
-By Zorn's lemma one may find a pure submodule $Y=\oplus X_i$ of $M,$ where each $X_i$ is an indecomposable $\CM$ direct summand of $M$ which is maximal with respect to this property.
+\begin{theorem} Let $M$ be an $\omega$-Gorenstein projective $\Lambda$-module.
+If $\CM$-$\Supp_{\Lambda}(M)$ is of bounded length, then $M$ is fully decomposable. \end{theorem} \begin{proof} According to Lemma \ref{lem3}, $M$ has an indecomposable $\CM$ direct summand $X$. {Put $\Sigma$ to be the set of all fully decomposable pure submodules of $M$} For any two objects $N, L\in\Sigma$, we write $N\leq L$ if and only if the following diagram is commutative; { { }} where $i_N, i_L, i_{NL} $ are pure monomorphism. and $i_{NL}$ is the inclusion map. {Assume that $Y=\oplus X_i$ is a pure submodule of} $M,$ where each $X_i$ is an indecomposable $\CM$ direct summand of $M$, and $Y$ is maximal with respect to this property.
 Take the pure exact sequence of $\Lambda$-modules;